Semester off-campus application process

 ❏ Read and Sign the Application Agreement ‐ Be sure to read the agreement completely before signing.

-Once approved for off-campus study, you are required to attend all orientation sessions led by the Hubbard Center.
+Once approved for off-campus study, you are required to participate in DePauw's pre-departure orientation either in-person or online.
 If you miss a session, approval to study off-campus will be rescinded.
 Orientation sessions will address such things as course credit expectations, billing, how to register for classes while off-campus, and techniques that will be helpful in adapting well to the new environment and dealing with culture shock.
 They will also cover logistical topics, such as money, travel, and health and safety, as well as some site-specific information.